sugiyaaan/DEND-Project2/README.md

 # DEND-Project2
 Data Engineer Nanodegree

-# Data Modeling with Cassandra
+#NoSQL Database - Data Modeling with Cassandra

+Created a NoSQL database with using Appach Casandra